sammyf/ollamaui/README.md

 #### DISCLAIMER

 This code comes with no guarantee whatsoever.
-You'll need to have an ollama server running under the same URL to bypass CORS, and ~~if you use the companion app~~ the companion app you WILL need to make this work, will need to use the same URL too and have direct access to Ollama without using URL's!
+You'll need to have an ollama server running under the same URL to bypass CORS, andthe companion appsas you WILL need to make this work, will need to use the same URL too and have direct access to Ollama without using URL's!
 This change was needed to fix timeouts caused by too long request being blocked by CloudFlare.